annaholovach/clothing-store/README.md

 ###### Endpoint orders

-Request: Get orders - get all existing orders, endpoint avalible only for administrators
+Request: Get orders - get all existing orders, endpoint avalible only for administrators and moderators

     Response: